 “We need as many eyes on the sea as possible.
 That means we’re looking for people all around the English coast to arrange a watch for themselves and for everybody to report the animals that they see” adds Chiara.

-During the nine-day 2016 event, eleven different whales and dolphins were recorded in UK waters as well as the tiny harbour porpoise which measures just a metre and a half when fully grown.
-Also, some 555 sightings were logged around England, and for more facts and figures from last years’ event, please see the 2017 National Whale and Dolphin Watch report.
+During the nine-day 2018 event, thirteen different whales and dolphins were recorded in UK waters, a number which was only been recorded once before.
+Also, some 586 sightings were logged around England, and for more facts and figures from last years’ event, please see the 2018 National Whale and Dolphin Watch report.